 Gone are Fort Lauderdale Beach’s days as a rowdy spring break destination, swapped out for a more peaceful, family-friendly environment, but that doesn’t mean the fun is over.
-One of the world’s most famous beaches is still within a stone’s throw, and unpretentious nightlife and dining spots are still mixed in among the area’s world-class marinas, hotels and luxury residences.
+One of the world’s most famous beaches is still within a stone’s throw, and unpretentious nightlife and dining spots are still mixed in among the area’s world-class marinas, hotels, and luxury residences.
 Other popular attractions in the neighborhood include the Bonnet House Museum & Gardens and the International Swimming Hall of Fame & Museum, which includes a 3-pool aquatic complex open to the public.
+New condo developments and luxury hotels dot A1A.

 Nearby shopping and dining destinations include the chic Galleria Mall just across Sunrise Boulevard and the boutique shops of Las Olas Boulevard, while Fort Lauderdale’s downtown central business district is mere minutes away.